ayhanyigid/kerkenes-router/README.md

 `EventHandler` is the class that manages events and must inherit from the `IEventHandler` interface.
 The handler knows how to handle events for the given handler-type.

-Most of the time the basic `\Kerkenes\SimpleRouter\Handler\EventHandler` class will be more than enough for most people as you simply register an event which fires when triggered.
+Most of the time the basic `\Kerkenes\KerkenesRouter\Handler\EventHandler` class will be more than enough for most people as you simply register an event which fires when triggered.

 Let's go over how to create your very own event-handler class.